awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-docker-container.md

 ## Use stream manager in Docker container components \(Linux\)<a name="docker-container-stream-manager"></a>

 You can use the [stream manager component](stream-manager-component.md) to manage data streams in Greengrass components\.
 This component enables you to process data streams and transfer high\-volume IoT data to the AWS Cloud\.
 AWS IoT Greengrass provides a stream manager SDK that you use to interact with the stream manager component\.
-For more information, see [Manage data streams on the AWS IoT Greengrass Core](manage-data-streams.md)\.
+For more information, see [Manage data streams on Greengrass core devices](manage-data-streams.md)\.

 **Note**
 The example in this section works only on Linux core devices\.